 Before you raise your hand to salute the military diet, make sure you know the pros and cons.

-No one is certain where the Military Diet originated, although there is a website for the diet.
-The diet works on the theory that regulating your food intake to a certain balance of carbohydrates and calories for three days will help you lose up to 10 pounds.
+No one is certain where the military diet originated, although there is a website for it.
+The diet works on the theory that regulating your food intake to a certain balance of carbohydrates and calories for three days will help you lose up to 10 pounds in a week.

 What You Eat

 The Military Diet website indicates your meals for the three days of the diet should look like this:

 Breakfast: 1 slice of toast with 2 tablespoons of peanut butter, 1/2 grapefruit, 1 cup coffee or tea without sweetener